 Collective Imagination for Spatial Justice grants range from $2,000-5,000.
 How will this funding support your collective journey (budget/budget narrative)?
 What are your tentative plans?
 Are there other resources that you’ll “take” on this journey (books, readings, mentors, guiding principles, etc.)?
 Remember one of your biggest assets are you and your teammates!
 Remember to honor your time as collaborators: pay yourselves.
 We also recognize we are in rapidly changing times in this pandemic and plans may evolve with time.

-The upcoming deadline for Collective Imagination for Spatial Justice applications is:
+The deadline for Collective Imagination for Spatial Justice applications has passed.

 - Monday, May 24, 2021, 11:59 PM ET